irenemherrero/react-phone-catalogue/README.md

 The first time you execute it, it takes a little time to finish because download, build and run docker images.
 Next times, the images won't be downloaded and built, so that only needs run it.

-If you makes changes on code, you should rebuild images:
+If you make code changes, you should rebuild images:

 ```bash
 docker-compose build --parallel